Aurel-R/cma/README.md

 # First prototype
-This API allocate contiguous memory (CM) to perform IPC mechanisms for share complex (and large) objects containing pointers (like list, binary tree and graph for example).
+This API allocate contiguous memory (CM) to improve IPC mechanisms for share complex (and large) objects containing pointers (like list, binary tree and graph for example).
 It is based on pointers arithmetic to not use data duplication.